praveena-py/praveena-py/README.md

-- 👋 Hi, I’m @praveena-py
+- 👋 Hi, I’m Praveena.
-- 👀 I’m interested in ...crating open source software
+- 👀 I’m interested in ...creating open source software
 - 🌱 I’m currently learning ...
 Java, Data strutures and Algorithms.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...